meddwl/psearch/README.md

 screen_db -d $PROJECT_DIR/data/chembl5719_example.dat -q $PROJECT_DIR/pharm/models/ -o $PROJECT_DIR/vs -c 4
 ```
 `-d` - input generated database
 `-q` - pharmacophore model or models or a directory with models.
-If a directory would be specified all pma- and xyz-files will be recognized as pharmacophores and will be used for screening.
+If a directory would be specified all pma- and xyz-files will be recognized as pharmacophores and will be used for screening
 `-o` - path to an output directory if multiple models were supplied for screening or a path to a text/sdf file
 `-c`- number of CPUs to use

 If multiple models are used for screening and sdf output is desired a user should add `-z` argument which will force output format to be sdf.